Surfi89/push_swap/README.md

 * **`rra`** - reverse rotate stack a.
 * **`rrb`** - reverse rotate stack b.
 * **`rrr`** - `rra` and `rrb` at the same time.

+**Used algorithm**
+I used a version of the recursive quick-sort algorithm.
+Since time complexity was not an issue to take into account, I could use the median as the pivot to make quick sort as efficient as possible.
+There are two recusive functions that I used to sort the pile (for the two algorithm, the limiting condition is that if the number of elements to be sorted is 3 or less, a different sorting function is used):

+quick_sort_a, which sorts the stack as follows :
+Find the median of the len top numbers in stack a (for the first iteration, len is the number of numbers in the list) For the len top numbers in the list, push those which are smaller than the median onto stack b Use quick_sort_a on the len / 2 elements left in stack a Use quick_sort_b on the len / 2 elements pushed on stack b quick_sort_b, which works like this:
+Find the median of the len top numbers in stack b (for the first iteration, len is half the number of numbers in the list) For the len top numbers of the stack, push those which are higher than the median onto stack a.
+Use quick_sort_a on the len / 2 elements which where pushed onto stack a.
+Use quick_sort_b on the len / 2 elements left in stack b.